iplanetcn/stopwatch-android/README.md

-# Stopwatch
+## Description

-It's a application with stop-watch & countdown-watch.
+Stopwatch is an application with stop-watch & countdown-watch.

 ## Screenshot